-Practicum students are required to attend a weekly, one-hour practicum consultation during the Fall, Winter, and Spring quarters of their second or third year in the program.
-Practicum consultation provides an opportunity for program faculty to promote and review a student's clinical development and promote ongoing application of the family systems framework.
+Required to meet BBS regulations for students who are concurrently enrolled in practicum in the Pasadena program.
+Students are required to attend a weekly, one-hour practicum consultation during the Fall, Winter, and Spring quarters of their second or third year in the program.
+Practicum Consultation provides an opportunity for program faculty to promote and review a student's clinical development and promote ongoing application of the family systems framework.
 Pasadena students only.
-0 units; to be registered concurrently with practicum.
+0 units when practicum begins in spring or summer and 4 units for Fall, Winter, and Spring of practicum.
+To be registered concurrently with a practicum placement.
 MFT